Zambry Abdul Kadir: Awards and recognitions

-In 2014, Zambry received a special recognition award at the Global Islamic Finance Awards (GIFA) held in Dubai, United Arab Emirates.
-The award acknowledged his role in establishing the Yayasan Bina Upaya Darul Ridzuan (YBUDR), a state foundation aimed at addressing poverty-related issues in Perak.
+In 2014, Zambry received a special recognition at the Global Islamic Finance Awards held in Dubai, United Arab Emirates.
+The award acknowledged his role in establishing the Yayasan Bina Upaya Darul Ridzuan, a state foundation aimed at addressing poverty-related issues in Perak.

-He was also awarded the Honorary Doctorate of Business Administration from the University of East London for his contribution to prospering and transforming the State of Perak.
+He was also awarded the Honorary Doctorate of Business Administration from the University of East London for his contributions to the State of Perak.